AndyFromTaiwan/COMP90020_Project_Blockchain/README.md

 <h4> Introduction </h4>

-This application consists of the following class:
+This application consists of the following class, when the number of pending transactions reaches the threshhold, it will select the validator that has the max stakes t:
 - Block - block.py :

     record transactions that have been executed